-- Commission Decision 2002/623/EC of 24 July 2002 establishes guidance notes on the objective, elements, general principles and methodology of the environmental risk assessment referred to in Annex II to Directive 2001/18/EC. - Council Decision 2002/811/EC of 3 October 2002 establishes guidance notes supplementing Annex VII to the Directive, describing the objectives and general principles to be followed to design the monitoring plan. - Council Decision 2002/812/EC of 3 October 2002 establishes the summary information format. - The EU Scientific Steering Committee published in March 2003 the 'Guidance Document for the Risk Assessment of Genetically Modified Plants and Derived Food and Feed', which was complemented by a set of guidance documents produced by the European Food Safety Authority.
-See http://www.efsa.europa.eu/en/science/gmo/gmo_guidance.html
+- Commission Decision 2002/623/EC of 24 July 2002 establishes guidance notes on the objective, elements, general principles and methodology of the environmental risk assessment referred to in Annex II to Directive 2001/18/EC. - Council Decision 2002/811/EC of 3 October 2002 establishes guidance notes supplementing Annex VII to the Directive, describing the objectives and

+- general principles to be followed to design the monitoring plan. - Council Decision 2002/812/EC of 3 October 2002 establishes the summary information format. - The EU Scientific Steering Committee published in March 2003 the 'Guidance Document for the Risk Assessment of Genetically Modified Plants and Derived Food and Feed', which was replaced by the updated 'Guidance Document of the Scientific Panel on Genetically Modified Organisms for the Risk Assessment of Genetically Modified Plants and Derived Food and Feed', published by the European Food Safety Authority in November 2004.

-In accordance with the precautionary principle, environmental risk assessments must be based on the following principles:
+Environmental risk assessment in the EC is to be carried out in accordance with the precautionary principle and is based on the following principles:

-- GMO characteristics and GMO use that have the potential to cause adverse effects are to be compared to characteristics and use of the non-modified organism from which the GMO is derived: - Risk assessment should be carried out in a scientifically sound and transparent manner based on available scientific and technical data; - Risk assessment should be carried out on a case by case basis; - New information on the GMO and its effects may need to be readdressed in order to determine whether the risk has changed and whether there is a need for amending the risk management accordingly.
+- GMO characteristics and GMO use that have the potential to cause adverse effects are to be compared to characteristics and use of the non-modified organism from which the GMO is derived; - Risk assessment should be carried out in a scientifically sound and transparent manner based on available scientific and technical data; - Risk assessment should be carried out on a case by case basis; - New information on the GMO and its effects may need to be readdressed in order to determine whether the risk has changed and whether there is a need for amending the risk management accordingly.